 Facebook Advertising Tools

-I use Facebook Insights to help me create targeted ads, click here to read how, however there are a number of other advertising tools you can use.
-Instead of me just listing them here, check out the following useful post by Amanda Webb on RazorSocial: http://www.razorsocial.com/facebook-advertising/.
-Amanda highlights three great tools that are certainly worth a look in.
+There are a number of other advertising tools you can use.
+Instead of me just listing them all here, check out the following useful article on Amanda Webb’s website RazorSocial.

 You don’t need to throw your entire life’s savings to fund your campaigns either.
-All you need to do is learn, experiment and analyse to see what works best for you and your campaigns.
+All you need to do is learn, experiment and analyze to see what works best for you and your campaigns.

-Take your time refining your campaigns as well, I can’t stress enough on this importance, and when you achieve a satisfactory CPC and are getting more targeted likes to your Facebook page, and you’re starting to see increased activity on your Facebook page, the rest will be plain sailing… Well almost… The best of luck.
+Take your time refining your campaigns, I can’t stress enough on this importance, and when you achieve a satisfactory CPC and are getting more targeted likes to your Facebook page, and you’re starting to see increased activity on your Facebook page, the rest will be plain sailing… Well almost…